roots/bud/docs/config-dev.md

 | port       | 3000      |
 | publicPath | `/`       |

 These default values are customizable using this function, `bud.dev`.
+You will need to handle resolving the domain yourself.

 ## Usage